Targetoo | GDPR

 6. Checklist for Mobile Advertisers

-• Update Privacy Policy
+• Update Privacy Policy and notices

 GDPR Checklist